o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Blender/Scripts/addons/SceneExporter/README.md

 # E: EXPORT FILE

-When all the requirements are met for an export, the export button will be unlocked, click this will send your assets to the selected o3de project path.
-A custom export filename for the asset.
+When all the requirements are met for an export, the export button will be unlocked.
+Clicking the export button will send your assets to the selected o3de project path with a custom export filename for the asset.
 If you wish to export multi-able files at once, they will use the assets object name when exported.

 ![image](https://user-images.githubusercontent.com/87207603/191545003-1296a19b-e66d-4d02-a88f-396ec16478d3.png)